Map of Africa with text

 SUBMISSION AND PARTICIPATION GUIDELINES

-The proposal submission deadline has been extended to Monday, December 2, 2024.
-Notifications will be sent in mid-December.
+The proposal submission deadline has been extended to Sunday, December 15, 2024.
+Notifications will be sent by December 20.
 Participants can select from one of the following presentation formats:

 Time slots for panel and roundtable sessions are 90 minutes in length and may be in-person or hybrid.
 For hybrid presentations, at least one presenter/participant must attend the session in person.

-Please note that we are not offering the option of submitting individually volunteered papers for the 2025 conference.
+Please note that submissions for individually volunteered papers for the 2025 conference are now being accepted.

 The only modality for poster presentations is in-person.